Kemsekov/GraphSharp/README.md

             //select only even nodes
             return node.Id % 2 == 0;
         }
-        //This method will recieve nodes. visited means whatever current visitor already visited node or not. public void Visit(NodeBase node, bool visited)
+        //This method will recieve nodes on each Graph.Step() for this visitor. public void Visit(NodeBase node)
         {
-            if(!visited)
                 Console.Writeline(node);
         }
         //this method ends visiting nodes.
-Unlike Visit(), which is called on every node and you free
-        //to do anything with it(depend of visited value) this method called on node only once. public void EndVisit(NodeBase node)
+This method called public void EndVisit(NodeBase node)
         {
             //do nothing